jackfranklin/javascriptplayground.com/_posts/2017-04-24-react-typescript.md

 #### `strictNullChecks`

 This is another option that makes TypeScript's compiler stricter.
 The TypeScript Deep Dive book has a [great section on this option](https://basarat.gitbooks.io/typescript/docs/options/strictNullChecks.html).
-With this option on, TypeScript will spot more occassions where you're referencing a value that might be undefined, it will error at you.
+With this option on, TypeScript will spot more occasions where you're referencing a value that might be undefined, it will error at you.
 For example:

 ```js
 person.age.increment()